ProjektGopher/scrawl/README.md

 ## Usage

+Scrawl is desgined to be used on the CLI.
+It will automatically register the blog routes, and requires no database as this package is file based, and meant to have your content comitted to the project.
+Only posts saved in the 'published' directory will be publicly accessible.

 ```bash
 php artisan blog:make 'long title that should be sluggified'
 ```
+This command will ensure that the unpublished directory exists, copy the .md blog post stub into the 'unpublished' directory with a sluggified title.

+Now you can just get into writing your post in github flavored markdown without worrying about all the details.

 ```bash
 php artisan blog:publish 'name of blog you would like to move to the published directory'